-How to get a federal tax ID number (EIN) for political purposes Fundraising reporting examples Conducting raffles or drawings Conducting auctions Having policies to help control your money Criminal penalties
+How to get a federal tax ID number (EIN) for political purposes How do you find registration numbers for contributors or recipients registered with the Board?
+How do you decide if money received by your committee or fund should be reported as a contribution or as income?
+How do you decide if a payment made by your committee or fund should be reported as an expenditure or a contribution?
+Fundraising reporting examples Conducting raffles or drawings Conducting auctions Having policies to help control your money Criminal penalties